conradakunga/BlogCode/README.md

 ## February 2026

+**11 February 2026** - [How To Serialize Images To JSON Using A JsonConverter In C# & .NET C# & .NET](https://www.conradakunga.com/blog/how-to-serialize-images-to-json-using-a-jsonconverter-in-c-net-c-net/) - How to serialize images using `JsonConverters`

+**10 February 2026** - [How To Serialize Images To JSON In C# & .NET](https://www.conradakunga.com/blog/how-to-serialize-images-to-json-in-c-net/) - How to serialize an image

 **9 February 2026** - [Advanced Custom Deserialization With EasyNetQ 8 In C# & .NET](https://www.conradakunga.com/blog/advanced-custom-deserialization-with-easynetq-8-in-c-net/) - Advanced deserialization using `JsonConverters`

 **8 February 2026** - [Configuring Serialization For EasyNetQ Version 8 In C# & .NET](https://www.conradakunga.com/blog/configuring-serialization-for-easynetq-version-8-in-c-net/) - How to configure `Json` serialization